 For many teenagers, driving means freedom but it also means lots of added responsibilities and for many parents, this can induce fear and worry.
-As a parent, you can help to prepare your child for driving alone, potentially other dangerous road users and weather condtions, by making sure that they are well-equipped to handle any distractions that may come in to play while driving on the road.
-So, whether you’re teen is just getting ready to hit the road for the first time or they’ve been driving for months, our road safety tips will help to encourage safer driving.
+As a parent, you can help to prepare your child for driving alone, potentially other dangerous road users and weather conditions, by making sure that they are well-equipped to handle any distractions that may come into play while driving on the road.
+So, whether you're teen is just getting ready to hit the road for the first time or they've been driving for months, our road safety tips will help to encourage safer driving.

 1. BUCKLE UP